 You’re in the midst of another college search.
 You’ve filled out applications, researched schools, and talked with admission counselors.
 You are transferring.
 The next few years will prove to be challenging, rewarding, and enlightening.
 First, congratulations are in order!
 Next, it’s time to investigate your financial aid options.
 You can probably think of a few other things more enthralling than applying for financial aid.
 Sure, there’s the number crunching, anxious waiting, and thrill of opening that final envelope, but mostly it’s just more paperwork.
-This might sound abrupt, but it’s true: just because you have done it before doesn’t mean that you get to hit repeat.
+This might sound abrupt, but it’s true: Just because you have done it before doesn’t mean that you get to hit repeat.
 There are a few major misconceptions about applying for aid as a transfer student.
-But by the end you’ll be well prepared, and your wallet will thank you.
+But by the end, you’ll be well prepared and your wallet will thank you.

-Financial aid refresher: what is the application process?
+Financial aid refresher: The application process

 The basic idea of financial aid doesn't change too much from school to school, but all institutions have different deadlines and institutional policies.
 Familiarize yourself with the deadlines and required paperwork at your prospective transfer schools.
 The vast majority of schools require the FAFSA to assemble a financial aid award, and you likely encountered this form in the past, either at your two-year or four-year school.
 Even if you’ve filed the FAFSA before, you’ll start fresh each year you attend your new college or university.
-Fill out the FAFSA as soon after January 1 as possible during the year in which you plan to enroll.
+Fill out the FAFSA as soon after October 1 as possible in the year prior to when you plan to enroll.
 After you submit your data, you should receive a Student Aid Report (SAR).
 This report provides your calculated Estimated Family Contribution (EFC), which is the starting point for a financial aid package.
 Many schools use a basic formula to indicate financial eligibility: subtract the EFC from the institutional Cost of Attendance (COA) to determine your financial need.
 When it comes to the financial aid process, there are three things you should never forget to do.

-Fill it out annually.
+2. Fill it out annually

 Since your financial picture may change from year to year, your EFC may change as well.
 Ask how the school will adjust your financial aid award for those potential changes.
 Once you submit the FAFSA, the data is valid for the entire academic year.
-If you submitted the FAFSA for the fall and are looking to transfer in the spring, you may not need to submit new information, but simply add any new school codes.
+If you submitted the FAFSA in the fall and are looking to transfer in the spring, you may not need to submit new information but simply add any new school codes.

-Check for additional forms.
+3. Check for additional forms

 Does my financial aid transfer?